scala/docs.scala-lang/_overviews/collections-2.13/overview.md

 and
 [collection.mutable.IndexedSeq\[T\]](http://www.scala-lang.org/api/current/scala/collection/mutable/IndexedSeq.html)
-Generally, the root collections in package `scala.collection` define the same interface as the immutable collections, and the mutable collections in package `scala.collection.mutable` typically add some side-effecting modification operations to this immutable interface.
+Generally, the root collections in package `scala.collection` support transformation operations affecting the whole collection, the immutable collections in package `scala.collection.immutable` typically add operations for adding or removing single values, and the mutable collections in package `scala.collection.mutable` typically add some side-effecting modification operations to the root interface.

-The difference between root collections and immutable collections is that clients of an immutable collection have a guarantee that nobody can mutate the collection, whereas clients of a root collection only promise not to change the collection themselves.
+Another difference between root collections and immutable collections is that clients of an immutable collection have a guarantee that nobody can mutate the collection, whereas clients of a root collection only promise not to change the collection themselves.
 Even though the